-Based on the evidence available at the time of the inspection, the arrangements for safeguarding pupils reflect broadly the guidance issued by the Department of Education.
-The pupils report that they feel safe in the school and that they are aware what to do if they have any concerns about their safety or welfare.
-In particular they have a good awareness of personal safety.
+Based on the evidence available at the time of the inspection, the arrangements for safeguarding pupils reflect broadly the guidance from the Department of Education.
+The pupils report that they feel safe in the school and they are aware of what to do if they have concerns about their safety or welfare.